Victorivus/MLTrail/README.md

 ### BackEnd
 - [ ] BUG: Results class cannot handle a full column of NaN.
 We should delete the control point (e.g. 410. mut 2023)
+- [X] BUG: Results class cannot handle 2 control points with the same distance. (e.g. 646. trailnloue 2019 - 76km2j)
+- [ ] BUGs: Results class.
+Still need definition, but exceptions raised if CSV is parsed into Results class with an example race:

+    > 44\. cavallsdelvent, relleus --> list index out of range
+    > 137\. templiers, kd --> strptime() argument 1 must be str, not None
+    > 158\. grp, TDG --> single positional indexer is out-of-bounds

 - [ ] Add printing version of times
 - [ ] Create a DB to scrape and store all results and information
 - [ ] Add robustness to objective computation. i.e. if faster than first, compute std of the 5 samples and maybe decide to take less if it is too high (times too far appart)